cnhahn/Nano-Interrupter/README.md

-# Assignment 4: Nano (270 points)

-## Due by Monday 5/13, 11:59 PM

 ## Overview

-The overall objective of this assignment is to fully understand the notions of
+The overall objective of this project is to fully understand the notions of

 * lexing,